Gloucester-Harbor-c.1929

 He married Marie J. Cuyjetin in 1918, and they had one child, Allan Randall Freelon Jr. After their divorce, Freelon Sr. married Mary Kouzmanoff.
 Following a stint in the Army from 1917 to 1919 as a second lieutenant, he attended the University of Pennsylvania and graduated in February 1924 with a BS in education.
 Following his 1919 graduation from the Philadelphia School of Pedagogy, Freelon became an art teacher in the Philadelphia public school system.

-In 1921 he was appointed as assistant director of art education, the first black to be appointed to the district's Department of Superintendence.
+In 1921, he was appointed as assistant director of art education, the first black to be appointed to the district's Department of Superintendence.
 He studied at the Barnes Foundation (1927 through 1929), followed by private studies with Emile Gruppe, modernist Earl Horter (1881–1940), neo-Impressionist Hugh Breckenridge (1870–1937), and printmaker Dox Thrash (1892–1965).
-Freelonearnedan MFA in 1943 from Tyler School of Art of Temple University.
+Freelon earned an MFA in 1943 from the Tyler School of Art of Temple University.

 One of his earliest documented exhibitions was the first exhibition of African American art in Harlem, at the 135th Street Branch of the New York Public Library, now part of the Schomburg Center for Research in Black Culture.
-He later exhibited from 1928 to 1932 and in 1934 with the William E. Harmon Foundation.
+He later exhibited with the William E. Harmon Foundation from 1928 to 1932 and in 1934.

 Other exhibition venues included the Albright-Knox Gallery (Buffalo, NY), the National Gallery of Art (Washington, DC), Howard University Gallery of Art (Washington, DC), New Jersey State Museum (Trenton, NJ), Arthur U. Newton Gallery (New York, NY), Whitney Museum of American Art (New York, NY), Lincoln University and Lehigh Art Alliance (Lehigh, PA).
 Freelon was one of seven black artists who participated in the exhibition Art Commentary on Lynching, organized by the NAACP in response to deaths such as that of Claude Neal.
 The exhibition was held in New York from February 15 to March 2, 1935.
 Freelon's work, Barbecue American Style, portrays a naked man, tortured and in flames, encircled by spectators' feet.
 He wrote: “I have not attempted to portray any particular lynching, but merely to record the horror of what has come to be a major sports event.”

 Freelon was a member of Alpha Phi Alpha Fraternity, Philadelphia Art Teachers Association, Philadelphia Art Week Association, Artists' Equity, Tra Club, Pyramid Club, Society of New Jersey Artists, North Shore Art Association of Gloucester, Massachusetts, American Federation of Arts, and was the first non-white person elected to the Print Club of Philadelphia.
 He served as an editor and contributor to the literary and art magazine Black Opals.
 From March 2–16, 1941, the Pyramid Club sponsored the first of its annual invitational art exhibits, 20th Century Negro Contemporary Artists and Memorial Paintings of Henry O. Tanner.
-Freelon was asked to speak at the inaugural event and discussed the role of the black artist and his influence in current events.
+Freelon was asked to speak at the inaugural event and discuss the Black artist's role and influence on current events.
 Formed in 1937, the Pyramid Club provided prominent blacks, excluded from most clubs, opportunities to meet and network.

 Architect Philip Freelon is his grandson.